NOW LIVE: Sam Houston Racing Club

 If you’re finding this article, it’s most likely because you’ve just learned your horse or a horse you may be interested in has a P1 chip.
 Is this an injury you should be concerned about?
 Will this injury impact their racing careers?

-In the above video, Dr. Jeffery Berk met with our team to discuss this type of injury- what the diagnosis means, how it impacts the horse, and the recommended rehabilitation for a P1 chip.
+In the video below, Dr. Jeffery Berk met with our team to discuss this type of injury- what the diagnosis means, how it impacts the horse, and the recommended rehabilitation for a P1 chip.

 You will notice MyRacehorse alumni Iron Works in this video, who later went on to earn over $143,000 in his 13 lifetime starts.